Connect with others who understand.

 Another treatment option for C3G is monoclonal antibodies.
 Doctors typically prescribe these medications to people when mycophenolate mofetil and prednisone don’t work.
 Monoclonal antibodies are protein drugs (immunoglobulins) that block a specific part of the immune system.

-Eculizumab (Soliris) and ravulizumab (Ultomiris) are medicines that block part of the immune system called complement protein C5.
+Eculizumab and ravulizumab are medicines that block part of the immune system called complement protein C5.
 They are given by intravenous infusions (into a vein).
-These drugs are not officially approved by the FDA for C3G, but doctors sometimes use them off-label or in clinical studies when other treatments don’t work.
+These drugs are not officially approved by the U.S. Food and Drug Administration (FDA) for C3G, but doctors sometimes prescribe them off-label or use them in clinical studies when other treatments don’t work.
+These drugs, along with newer complement blockers, come with a risk of serious infection.

 Rituximab is another antibody medicine that lowers certain immune cells called B cells.
-Some doctors may try rituximab for C3G, but it is also not FDA-approved for this disease, and research results have been mixed.
+Some doctors may try rituximab for C3G, but it’s not FDA-approved for this disease either, and research results have been mixed.

 5. Plasma Infusion